 Silk is also perfect for skin and hair care so an easy way to look good the next day.

 Avoid: If you don’t have time or the patience to look after the fabric.
 Silk is delicate and needs either handwashing or gentle washing on the machine.
-You need to use gentle detergent.
+You need to use a gentle detergent.

 Unlike other synthetic fibres, you can’t just throw it in the machine and then dry after.